-Successful microlearning might use game elements to build motivation.
+Successful microlearning might use game elements to build intrinsic motivation or extrinsic motivation.
 Gamification is one way to do this, but there are other ways that microlearning drives engagement, such as delivering short, focused and highly relevant content.

 Regardless of how learners receive information, they learn it in small, bite-sized pieces.
 Delivering a 20-minute video or a 90-minute course doesn’t suddenly make learners’ brains expand to be able to swallow, digest — and retain — hundreds of separate pieces of information all at once.